 This is a joint Faculty of Medical and Health Sciences and Faculty of Education and Social Work initiative.

 If you don’t have an undergraduate degree, this is NOT a barrier to entry into postgraduate study.
 The general requirements are that you hold a recognised health professional qualification plus at least two years of relevant work experience.
-For more information, please contact the people listed on the flyers.
+For more information, please contact the Course Coordinators.

 Find out more about enrolment in postgraduate study at the University of Auckland